hongtucui/DrGee/README.md

 new_test.py:   Test using the optimal parameter independent test set.

-views.py:  Backend files of DCGE online tool.
+views.py:  Backend files of DrGee online tool.